 - More adults watch YouTube on a weekly basis than prime time cable TV

 - Nearly four times the amount of people prefer to watch videos on YouTube than on other social channels

 - Almost 70% of users watch YouTube to help inform purchasing decisions

 Clearly, there's an opportunity on this popular platform that's well worth considering.
 Plus, there are many different types of videos you can create.
 Some common choices include how-tos, product reviews, interviews, and testimonials.
 However, you can put together whatever type of content best suits your needs and audience.

 How to Effectively Link on YouTube (4 Tips)

 Whether you're looking to optimize your existing YouTube channel or start a new one for your business, it's important to know how to make it as effective as possible.
 One way to do that is by putting together a thorough linking strategy.
 These four tips will help you get started!

 When it comes to SEO for videos, search engine crawlers pay a lot of attention to any associated text and links.
 This is why it's important to pay careful attention to your YouTube videos' descriptions.

 These links will appear directly below your video.
 Plus, there's no limit to how many you can include.

-Also, it's worth noting that there is a powerful connection between video rankings and the number of subscribers you have.
+Also, it's worth noting there's a powerful connection between video rankings and the number of subscribers you have.
 Therefore, it's worth considering adding a subscribe link to your YouTube channel within video descriptions as well.